IRS Publication 463: Car-Related Business Expenses & Deductions

 What does a “contemporaneous mileage log” mean?

-A contemporaneous mileage log is a record of all the trips you make for business purposes, recorded at or near the time of the trip.
-To be considered contemporaneous, the log can be manually written, entered into Excel, or tracked in a mileage app like MileageWise, Google Maps, Waze, or a built-in GPS system.
+contemporaneous mileage log is a record of all the trips you make for business purposes, recorded at or near the time of the trip.
+To be considered contemporaneous, the log can be manually written, entered into Excel, or tracked in apps like mileage trackers, Google Maps, or a built-in GPS system.

 Contemporaneous mileage logs should also be kept regularly and accurately, and be supported by evidence such as receipts, bills, and invoices.